Cyb3rMutant/Bump-Allocator/README.md

 ## extra macros and data structures

-- `is_aligned`: takes in a pointer and the alignment size and checks if the pointer is aligned
+- `is_aligned`: takes in a pointer and the alignment size and checks if the pointer is aligned. [reference for the macro](https://stackoverflow.com/a/1898487)

 - `MyClass`, `MyStruct`, `MyUnion` and `MyEnum`: abritary data structures that are used in the tests to be allocated and test their different alignments